 Address: 26 Ardmore St, Queenstown-Lakes 9305, New Zealand

 And that concludes our 10 (very short) days South Island New Zealand Itinerary!
 More than just beautiful sights, New Zealand was also where we met some of the nicest locals, faced our fears and learnt how to dance in the rain while the storms pass.
 From Queenstown, we took an hour-and-a-half flight to Auckland where we continued to explore the North Island.

 New Zealand Itinerary Planning Essentials

 Skydiving, bungy jumping and even the Milford Sound cruise are essential experiences in New Zealand but also highly popular.
 Favourable time slots run out pretty fast even on non-peak travel periods so advanced bookings are essential.

 From utility products like the Supershuttle Airport Transfer to outdoor activities like skydiving and our heli-hike experience in Fox Glacier, we managed to find everything we needed in our South Island New Zealand itinerary on the Klook App.

 Not only is it ultra convenient (all tickets were stored on the app), I also noticed on the ground that many activities were cheaper (even if it’s just a dollar) on Klook than the retail price!

 There are over 300 activities for New Zealand on Klook, so trip planning on the app helped ease off a lot of the research on things to do in each city.

 Driving in New Zealand

-New Zealand is right-hand drive.
+New Zealand is left-hand drive.
 Just take note of single-lane bridge crossings — if you see a red sign, you’ll need to give way to vehicles coming from the opposite end.
 If it’s blue, you have the right of way.

 The car rental from Klook brought us through the many scenic roads from day three in Queenstown up till the morning of day eleven before we caught our flight to the North Island.

 There’s a saying that sometimes, the most scenic views come by on the detours you didn’t mean to make, and that couldn’t have been more true for a place like New Zealand!